-- Casino products – Slots, table and card games, and a live casino are commonly offered at bookmarker sites.
+- Casino products – Slots, table and card games, and a live dealer casino are commonly offered at bookmarker sites.
 One of the benefits of having other gambling products is that you can offer cross-product promotions.

 Whatever products or features you decide to include with your brand, keep in mind that typically the most successful online sportsbook usually offer a wide range of sports markets with tens of thousands of pre-match and live-match events across an array of sports daily.

 Nearly half of all bets are placed via mobile phones and this number is only likely to grow in the coming years.
 As such, it is imperative that you take a mobile-first approach when it comes to betting as a business online if you want to reach the greatest number of customers.